Alakind/ISEP/docs/chapters/docs_1_introduction_and_goals.md

 #### Could have
 1. Recruiters could be able to see if applicants paste a large amount of text (recognizing cheaters).
+2. Recruiters could be able to see if applicants switch to another tab (recognizing cheaters).
-2. The system could have a note-taking functionality for each question.
+3. The system could have a note-taking functionality for each question.
 Flag it in the interface.
-3. Recruiters could be able to see a timeline of various steps of the recruitment process.
+4. Recruiters could be able to see a timeline of various steps of the recruitment process.
-4. Recruiters could be able to filter various candidates based on status aspects such as total, waiting for answers, evaluation, etc.
+5. Recruiters could be able to filter various candidates based on status aspects such as total, waiting for answers, evaluation, etc.

 #### Won't have
 1. Question maintainers will not be able to create open questions.